Please ensure Javascript is enabled for purposes of website accessibility

 Some industries, like automobile manufacturing and homebuilding, are very material-intensive, which occasionally can be very costly.
 Others, like licensing, require very little capital investment and thus can expand more easily.

-Nvidia (NVDA), which designs a wide variety of video chips, but doesn’t manufacture anything, is a notable winner in this regard.
+Nvidia (NVDA), which designs a wide variety of chips, but doesn’t manufacture anything, is a notable winner in this regard.

 And Zillow (Z), even though it is on the periphery of the homebuilding industry, can grow with minimal capital investment because its inventory is once again all digital.